OlgaGesare/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Tic Tac Toe game against a computer using python
+This is a Tic Tac Toe game using Python version 3.
+Player vs AI.
+The first player, who is human, uses 'X' and the second player, the computer, uses 'O'.